Pat992/teams_multi_instances/README.md

 Please file feature requests and bugs at the [issue tracker](https://github.com/Pat992/teams_multi_instances/issues)

 ## Support
-If this project helps you, you can buy me a coffee.
+If this project helps you and you would like to support me, you can buy me a coffee.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/patrickhettich)